Security of the Fischlin Transform in Quantum Random Oracle Model: Proof of Post Quantum Security of the Fischlin Transform

-We first prove that the extractor will succeed to extract a witness whenever a prover outputs a valid proof \emph{that starts with a fixed vector of commitments}.
+We first prove that the extractor will succeed in extracting a witness whenever a prover outputs a valid proof \emph{that starts with a fixed vector of commitments}.
 We will later lift that result to arbitrary provers (see \cref{sec:lift-to-general-prover}).

 In this section, we consider therefore a modified NIZK $\Pi_{\mathbf{Fis}}^{(\mathbf a_0)}$ parameterized by a commitment vector $\mathbf a_0$ where the verifier only accepts if the proof is valid \emph{and} the proof starts with the commitment vector $\mathbf a_0$.
 We can thus further restrict our attention to only the compressed oracle registers for inputs of the form $(\mathbf a, i, c, z)$ such that $\mathbf a=\mathbf a_0$, and $(a_i, c,z)$ is accepted by $\mathcal V_{\Sigma}$.
 As we assume the \sigp to have unique responses, any input is specified among the remaining set of inputs by the pair $(i,c)\in [k]\times \mathcal C$.